lotusnprod/lotus-processor/README.md

 If you want to have the data in a different place (for example for running a test), you can set the environment variable **DATA_PATH**.

+### If you want to build only a simple DB

+make -C src/1_gathering/db -B alkamid

 # TO UPDATE

 ```